UVMCS120F2018/octowinkles/readme.md

 ### Scores
 For each wink you ink you gain one point.

-The best 5 scores are kept and displayed at the end.
-(If time)
+The best 3 scores are kept and displayed at the end.
+If you beat any of the scores on the board enter your name to be on the score board.